-For the second graduating cohort in a row, Union College graduates posted a 100 percent NCLEX-RN first-time pass rate!
+For the third graduating cohort in a row, Union College graduates posted a 100 percent NCLEX-RN first-time pass rate!

 Nationally, only about 85 percent of nursing graduates pass the NCLEX-RN—an exam all nurses must pass to receive a license to practice—on their first attempt.
 100% of our 2018 graduates passed on their first try.
 That after posting the best scores in Nebraska in 2015 (94%) and 2016 (97%).

 If you want to be part of a rewarding, growing profession that demands equal parts excellence and empathy, than nursing may be the perfect fit for you.

 Why study nursing?